Environmental footprint

 In addition, these suppliers and manufacturers are systematically audited by Exel as well as several other stakeholders.
 All Exel’s suppliers are chosen with care and based on objective factors such as quality, reliability, delivery, and price, in addition to ethical standards and sustainability.
 All suppliers receive the Supplier Code of Conduct as part of their agreement with Exel and they are required to operate in compliance with it.

 Exel Composites conducts supplier audits primarily through factory visits where an initial self-assessment is verified.
-The audit topics include human rights, employee health and safety, and monitoring of dangerous particles, among others.
+Exel conducts supplier audits also using self-assessment questionnaires.
+The audit topics include environmental, human rights, employee health and safety, and monitoring of dangerous particles, among others.
 Suppliers are selected for audit based on purchase volume, the criticality of the supplier as well as its location.
 In case of violations action is taken either to allow time for corrective action or to terminate the relationship.

-As part of our circular economy initiative, Exel researches and evaluates the use of alternative raw materials in production that are sustainable.
+As part of our circular economy initiative, Exel researches and evaluates the use of alternative, sustainable raw materials in production.
 These include bio-based resins and fibers, such as flax, as well as the combinations of virgin and recycled raw materials.
 Bio-based raw materials are part of our offering already today and they are used for example in some sporting goods.
-Interest is expected to grow, but volumes are still small as bio-based raw material often comes with a premium price.
+Interest towards them is expected to grow, but volumes are still small as bio-based raw material often comes with a premium price.
 The use of recycled fibers in pultrusion, on the other hand, is limited by the fact that the technology is precisely based on long, continuous fibers.
-When recycled, the fibers are usually cut or crushed short and therefore they are best used in other technologies, such as extrusion, when also product properties are different.
+When recycled, the fibers are usually cut or crushed short and therefore they are best used in other technologies, such as extrusion, where product properties are also different.

 Climate-related risks and opportunities